We’ve gained a good understanding of assignment as a tool in modeling, as well

 infinite, because the sieve contains a sieve within it.

-streams above were defined by specifying
+The integers and fibs streams above were defined by specifying

 “generating” procedures that explicitly compute the stream elements one by